pingcap/tidb-operator/en/migrate-tidb-to-kubernetes.md

 - If the source cluster is deployed using TiDB Ansible, refer to [Decrease the capacity of a PD node](https://docs.pingcap.com/tidb/stable/scale-tidb-using-ansible#decrease-the-capacity-of-a-pd-node).

-## Step 6: Delete the `spec.PDAddresses` field
+## Step 6: Delete the `spec.pdAddresses` field

-To avoid confusion for further operations on the cluster, it is recommended that you delete the `spec.PDAddresses` field in the new cluster after the migration.
+To avoid confusion for further operations on the cluster, it is recommended that you delete the `spec.pdAddresses` field in the new cluster after the migration.